 It has been recorded by Big Data Analytics at GrubHub that from 2013 to 2015 there has been a jump from 46 million dollars to 1 billion dollars in terms of Big Data investments in the food delivery business.
 This rise has been exponential and is expected to continue.
-Apps have also enabled 5 million active diners and 30,000 take out restaurants to get services and orders every day.
+Apps have also enabled 5 million active diners and 30,000 take-ups out restaurants to get services and orders every day.

 There are some unique innovations that can be seen with Big Data.
 One revolutionary concept has been generating new recipes using Big Data.
 IBM’s Chef Watson has come up with an innovative way to generate new recipes.
 The program runs in 5 steps.
-The steps are easy and the end result is an innovative new recipe which will not only be new and refreshing but also be personalised and geared to satisfy the taste buds of customers.
+The steps are easy and the end result is an innovative new recipe that will not only be new and refreshing but also be personalized and geared to satisfy the taste buds of customers.

 The steps are easy: